Capacity Building and Training

 Taxonomic Identification of Crustacea: Training workshop at the

-Fisheries College, Panangad, Kochi, Kerala, India.
-This was funded by University Grants Commission
+Division of Crustacea, Fisheries College, Panangad, Kochi, Kerala, India.
+This was funded by University Grants Commission (UGC), Ministry of Education, Government of India, New Delhi, India.
+[CMarZ contact: Vijayalakshmi Nair]

 for pre-doctoral research fellows was conducted at Regional Centre of